HIP-1195: Hiero hooks and an application to allowances

 Motivation

-Hedera users often want to customize native entities instead of migrating their decentralized applications (dApps) to purely EVM-based smart contracts.
+Hedera users often want to customize native entities instead of migrating their decentralized applications (dApps) exclusively to EVM smart contracts.
 Consider the following examples:

 - HIP-18: Custom Hedera Token Service Fees introduced custom fee payments for HTS transfers.